 Upon spending time listening to Sarah’s story, I found out that she had a bit of what I would call “good sport syndrome”.
-She continually performed exercises and stretches in her rehab/return to work program that were painful, but she went along with it, because she trusted her professionals who “knew” what was best for her.
+She continually performed exercises and stretches in her rehab/return to work program that was painful, but she went along with it because she trusted her professionals who “knew” what was best for her.
 She had a problematic understanding of pain physiology, and she thought her pain was all in her head, and that she was crazy.
 She felt hopeless, depressed, and she felt like a failure.

 Sarah had severe pain with getting in and out of a chair, getting in and out of bed, and vacuuming.
 We did three or four sessions half and half movement modifications and gentle manual therapy.
-I showed her strategies for performing all of these tasks pain free.
+I showed her strategies for performing all of these tasks pain-free.
 After one session of movement modifications on her vacuuming strategy, she vacuumed her whole house that weekend, and felt great about it!
-After the second session, she established a pain free hip hinge strategy to get in and out of chairs confidently without any pain.
-By the 3rdand 4thsessions, we were performing pain free bird dog exercises.
-Pain free, and confident sagittal plane movements were almost fully returned in a couple of weeks.
+After the second session, she established a pain-free hip hinge strategy to get in and out of chairs confidently without any pain.
+By the 3rdand 4thsessions, we were performing pain-free bird dog exercises.
+Pain-free and confident sagittal plane movements were almost fully returned in a couple of weeks.
 She was particularly happy that she could shave her legs again.

 She thought she was crazy.
 This isn’t uncommon.
-It’s my experience that people who are in persistent pain, and who have experienced months of failed treatments really want to tell their story, and when I listen patiently (without thought to how much hands on time I will be giving them), major missing pieces of their puzzle are revealed, so we can better design a road to recovery.
+It’s my experience that people who are in persistent pain, and who have experienced months of failed treatments really want to tell their story, and when I listen patiently (without thought to how much hands-on time I will be giving them), major missing pieces of their puzzle are revealed, so we can better design a road to recovery.

 Thanks for reading.